-In order to prove lower bounds for the time complexity we generalize a lemma that gives a necessary condition for a language to be real-time acceptable by an OCA.
+To prove lower bounds for the time complexity we generalize a lemma shown in [9] which gives a necessary condition for a language to be real-time acceptable by a OCA.
 At first we need the following definition:

-Definition 9 Let L be a language and X and Y be two sets of words.
-Two words w and w' are equivalent with respect to L, X and Y (in short (L, X, Y)-equivalent) if and only if $xwy \in L \iff xw'y \in L$ for all $x \in X$ and $y \in Y$.
+Definition 11 Let L be a language and X and Y be two sets of words.
+Two words w and w' are equivalent with respect to L, X and Y (in short (L, X, Y)-equivalent) if and only if for all $x \in X$ and $y \in Y$.